 The gathered data were clustered into two categories, broken down into prices for Bulacan Province and for Metro Manila.
-Table 12.1-4 shows the estimated unit construction costs by materials obtained from accredited appraisers who undertook Bill of Quantities (BOQ) survey for affected legal structures and Gaia DMS Team (July 2017) for affected ISF structures.
+Table 12.1-5 shows the estimated unit construction costs by materials obtained from accredited appraisers who undertook Bill of Quantities (BOQ) survey for affected legal structures and Gaia DMS Team (July 2017) for affected ISF structures.

-Table 12.1-4 Estimated Unit Construction Costs by Materials